BChow5/BChow5.github.io/templates/cloudinit_guide.md

 nvim cloud-config.yaml
 ```

-2. Copy and paste the following code
+2. Copy and paste the following code into the file

 ```bash
 #cloud-config